becheng/protect-azurefunction-aadb2c/README.md

 *But I thought we were supposed to use AAD B2C* you say, well by specifying the B2C's Sign-up/Sign-up policy as part of this configuration, we're making sure unauthenticated requests are directed to our AAD B2C tenant.

-Click on *Advanced* under the *Management Mode* and proceed to enter the *Client ID* and *Issuer URl*.
+Click on *Advanced* under the *Management Mode* and proceed to enter the *Client ID* and *Issuer URL*.

 This is where the differences I mentioned at the beginning of this article take place.
-Instead of entering a *Client ID* and *Issuer URL* associated to Azure AD, we'll enter those associated to AAD B2C.
+Instead of entering a *Client ID* and *Issuer URL* associated to Azure AD, we'll enter those associated to our AAD B2C tenant.

-The *Client ID* field is the AAD B2C Application ID of your B2C App.
-Go to your B2C app's *Properties* blade.
+The *Client ID* field is the AAD B2C *Application ID* of your B2C App.
+Go to your B2C App's *Properties* blade.

 ![](./images/function-props.jpg)